Jorge Masetti: The guerrillas of Salta

 At the start of March 1964, more than five months after entering Argentina, they encountered the Gendarmerie for the first time.
 The Gendarmerie seized their camp in La Toma, arresting five people and taking their supplies and weapons.
 The guerrillas who escaped regrouped, but Masetti did not accept the opinion of other members who thought they should abort the operation given their current situation.
 Masetti ordered one group to look for food while he stayed behind, but two of this group, Marcos and César, died of hunger in the jungle and another two, Jouvet and Antonio, fell into a gorge.
 Antonio died of his wounds and a lack of medical care.

 Jouvet's group survived despite considerable hardship caused by food shortages, and in the middle of April they were found by the Gendarmerie, detained, and then put on trial.
 A few days after the Gendarmerie found the other group.
 Two men, Jorge Guille and the Cuban Hermes Peña were killed in combat while the rest were arrested.
 Masetti, who was not with them, was never seen again, so his date of disappearance was listed as 21 April 1964.
+The group never had the training or supplies to confront to face the forces of the law.